tfukui95/tor-experiment/ToyExperiment.md

 sudo tcpdump -s 1514 -i any 'port 80' -U -w - | tee exitrelay.pcap | tcpdump -nnxxXSs 1514 -r -
 ```

-To start listening on the network through port 80.
+to start listening on the network through port 80.

 Lastly we must also set up the web server to have it listen for traffic as well.
 On the web server terminal run